You've probably heard of APIs, but could you explain to someone else what they are?

 The dictionary example we gave at the start is an example of a public API.
 In other words, anyone can use it.
 There are lots of public APIs on the web.
 However, even if they are free and open to use, some require authentication.

 There are different approaches to authentication, which are specific to each API.
 If you're not working directly with APIs, you don't need to worry about this too much.
-But if you're interested, Zapier has a great guide on it.
+But if you're interested, you can learn more about configuring APIs in Glide in our docs.

 Path Parameters